UoB-COMSM0166/2026-group-17/README.md

 - As a player, I want destructible terrain so that each shot changes the battlefield and requires strategic decision-making.
 - As a player, I want to select weapons before the match so that I can plan my gameplay strategy in advance.
-- As a new player, I want tutorial pop-ups so that I can understand how to aim and fire correctly.
+- As a new player, I want tutorial pop ups so that I can understand how to aim and fire correctly.
 - As a new player, I want an Easy Mode with trajectory guidance so that I can quickly learn the controls and gameplay mechanics.
 - As an experienced player, I want Hard Mode random events so that each match feels more challenging and unpredictable.
 - As a colourblind player, I want distinguishable UI colours so that game information remains clear.